ehrpg/qstar/docs/character/equipment.md

 All entries list the price for a single item.
 If more items can be bougth with the provided price, the table shows the amount under the `#` column.

+* `Weight` shows the weight of items in kilogramms.

+* `Cost` shows the cost of items in [Credits](#credits).

 ## Credits [Cr.]

 A universal currency for buying most things.

 ## Equipment condition

-Each item has a condition, making it better or worse.
+An item can have a condition, making it better or worse.
 As with abilities and skills for characters, the item condition uses adjectives:

 |    # | Item condition | Modifier | Credits cost |